The 30 Best Questions for an Internal Interview

 - What do you do when a project doesn’t go smoothly?
 How do you collaborate with team members to address issues?

-Remember: One key part of collaboration is recognizing each team member’s strengths and using them to accomplish specific goals.
+One key aspect of collaboration is recognizing each team member’s strengths and using them to achieve specific goals.
+This concept should be at the forefront of your questioning when interviewing an internal candidate.

 These strengths aren’t tied to a single personality type—an introverted writer may be just the person to dive deep into research for an extroverted product marketer to present.
 An effective collaborator will recognize their own strengths and the strengths of others as they make recommendations for roles and responsibilities.

-Effective time management can bring a wealth of benefits, not only for a business but also for an employee’s work-life balance.
-Because of the benefits that effective time management has, it’s good to ask some questions to potential clients which address this essential skill.
+Effective time management in our new hybrid work approach is essential.
+It can bring a wealth of benefits, not only for a business but also for an employee’s work-life balance.

 - What process do you use to determine time requirements for your projects?